artpaiva/frechal/README.md

 # Frechal
-An article page for a placeholder digital news publication
+A template article page for a placeholder digital news publication